Showing posts with label Amadeus VI of Savoy. Show all posts

 For one, Genoa's dominance in the Black Sea had been threatened by Venice setting up a base on the island of Tenedos, a location that allowed them to threaten Genoese ships from entering the Black Sea.
 Tenedos had to be turned over to Amadeus.
 Amadeus removed the Venetian inhabitants and destroyed the fortifications so that it could never be used as a military base.

 Genoa was at war with Peter II of Cyprus and Byzantine Emperor John V Paleologos, both of whom were allies of Venice.
-The Treaty required Venice to sever ties with these two so that they could not be involved in supporting hostility against Genoa.
+The Treaty required Venice to sever ties with these two so that they would not be involved in supporting hostility against Genoa.
 John V's son Andronikos was allied with Genoa, seeking Genoa's help to take over the throne.
 Venice was required to maintain an embargo against John V until he settled his issues with Andronikos, eliminating the need for Genoa's military support of the son.

 Venice also had to forego using their own trading post on the Black Sea.
 They were forced to share Genoa's ports in the Crimea, and abide by any taxes or duties imposed (fairly!) by Genoa.